bytestreme/chattifier-v2/README.md

  - Microservice architecture
  - Purely event-based and asynchronous
  - Some architectural improvements were made compared to the [first version](https://github.com/bytestreme/chattifier-backend)
+   - Migrated from multiple sockets to one centralized socket for all in/out events

 # Tech stack